How Long To Thaw Turkey In Fridge

 Thawing Status Description

-Thawed No icy areas, cozy cavities
+Thawed No icy areas, cavity free of ice

 Partially Thawed Spots of frost, chilly cavity